 Courtesy Pay is a service that allows us to pay an item presented for payment against your checking account even if it causes the account to become overdrawn.
-This may include checks, ACH, ATM withdrawals, PowerCheck (Debit Card) and Bill Pay transactions.
-Members must opt-in to Courtesy Pay coverage for Debit/ATM transactions.
-Simply call us or visit a local branch.
+This may include checks (share drafts), ACH, in-person withdrawals, ATM withdrawals, debit card and Bill Pay transactions.

-If your account is in good standing, defined as: A) Your checking account has been open for at least 30 days; B) You make regular deposits sufficient to cover transactions; C) You bring the account to a positive balance at least once every thirty days or less; D) There are no legal orders outstanding on your account, and E) You do not have any loans with us that are more than 30 days past due, then we may, at our sole discretion, pay overdrafts up to the limits mentioned above, including our normal Non-Sufficient Funds or Courtesy Pay charge(s).
-Whether we pay or return an item, your account will be assessed a fee of $30.00, either as a Courtesy Pay charge or a Non-Sufficient Funds charge but you will not be charged both fees.
+If your account is in good standing, defined as: A) Your Checking Account has been open for at least 30 days; B) Making regular deposits sufficient to cover transactions; C) Bringing the account to a positive balance at least once every thirty days or less; D) There are no legal orders outstanding on your account; and E) You do not have any loans with us that are more than 30 days past due, we may, at our sole discretion, pay overdrafts up to the limits mentioned above, including our normal Non-Sufficient Funds or Courtesy Pay charge(s).
+Whether we pay or return an item, your account will be assessed a fee for each transaction, either as a Courtesy Pay charge or a Non-Sufficient Funds charge, but you will not be charged both fees.

-This non-contractual courtesy of paying overdrafts requires no account holder action.
-It is not a loan.
-The only requirement is that you need to bring your account balance to a positive level at least once every thirty days or less.
-No additional agreements need to be signed, and it costs nothing unless the privilege is used by initiating checks, electronic funds transfers, or other payment or withdrawal requests for more than is on deposit in the account.
-If you maintain the account in good standing and have need for this “courtesy”, we may, at our sole discretion, pay the item(s) up to the authorized limit, and we will charge the account our normal Non Sufficient Funds or Courtesy Pay charge for each item that overdraws the account.
-We will send you a notice each time an overdraft occurs.
+This non-contractual courtesy of paying overdrafts for checks (sharedrafts), ACH, Bill Pay, recurring debit card transactions and in-person withdrawals requires no account-holder action or additional agreements to be signed.
+You must, however, sign an additional agreement or otherwise provide your consent to allow us to extend this non-contractual courtesy to pay overdrafts f or ATM withdrawals and one-time debit card transactions.
+If you do not ask us to pay overdrafts on your ATM withdrawals and one-time debit card transactions and sign an additional agreement or otherwise provide your consent, overdrafts for these types of transactions will not be paid by Courtesy Pay.
+Courtesy Pay is not a loan, and it costs nothing unless the privilege is used – by initiating checks, electronic funds transfers, or other payment or withdrawal requests for more than the available funds in the account.
+If you maintain the account in good standing and have need for this “courtesy”, we may, at our sole discretion, pay the item(s) up to the authorized limit, and we will charge the account our normal Non-Sufficient Funds or Courtesy Pay charge for each item that overdraws the account.